|Trail Features:||Panoramic Views|

-Just over 2.7 miles from the trailhead is the Boulevard Trail.
+At just over 2.7 miles from the trailhead is the Boulevard Trail.
 Hikers should turn left at this junction.

-Less than a tenth of a mile after turning onto the Boulevard Trail is the junction for the Jump-Off.
+Less than a tenth-of-a-mile after turning onto the Boulevard Trail is the junction for the Jump-Off.
 This side trail is not an official National Park trail, but it is marked with a sign.
 Although it has a few rugged sections, the trail is easy to follow.

 Before reaching the Jump Off itself you'll have some great views of Mount LeConte along the way.
-Once at the Jump Off, roughly 3.2 miles from Newfound Gap, you'll have spectacular views of Charlies Bunion, Mt.
-Guyot, and the Appalachian Trail ridge towards the east.
+Once at the Jump Off, roughly 3.2 miles from Newfound Gap, you'll have some spectacular views of Charlies Bunion, Mount Guyot, and the Appalachian Trail ridge towards the east.
 This is an excellent place for a picnic, which also comes with a degree of solitude when compared to the far more popular Charlies Bunion.